CRPF seeks K'taka DGP's intervention to probe 'manhandling, handcuffing' of commando by cops

+The CRPF is mulling to file "a counter FIR against the atrocious action of the police" against the jawan, a senior officer of the paramilitary force told PTI.
+The official Twitter handle of the Karnataka DGP posted an update in the matter in the evening.

+"IGP Belagavi has been asked to enquire into incident involving CRPF constable.
+Action will be taken against guilty after receipt of report," it said.
+The CRPF letter said commando Sachin Savant was "manhandled, ill-treated, paraded to the police station barefooted, kept in chains and handcuffs" by police personnel on COVID-19 lockdown duty in Examba village of the district.

-In a video, shot from a distance by a local on a mobile phone, it is seen the mufti wearing commando and two policemen getting into an altercation, and subsequently, throwing blows at each other.
-The CoBRA commando was on leave and at his home town.
+In a video shot from a distance by a local on a mobile phone, it is seen the mufti-wearing commando and two policemen getting into an altercation, and subsequently, throwing blows at each other.
+The CoBRA commando was on leave at his home town.

-As per the CRPF, the state police informed them that Savant was outside his home to wash his bike and "was not wearing a mask", and police personnel on duty asked him why he was not wearing a face mask.
-The police report said the commando "started the altercation" with the beat constable and an another policeman accompanying him and "assaulted" them.
+According to the CRPF, the state police informed them that Savant was outside his home for washing his two-wheeler and "was not wearing a mask", and the police personnel on duty asked him why he was not wearing a face mask.
+The police report said the commando "started the altercation" with the beat constable and another policeman accompanying him, and "assaulted" them.

-CRPF officials countered the version saying the jawan informed the policemen that he was not wearing the mask as he was just outside his home.
-The incident has led to resentment among officials of the paramilitary force and they have demanded a fair investigation in the case and sought intervention from the CRPF brass.
+CRPF officials countered the version, saying the jawan informed the policemen that he was not wearing the mask as he was just outside his home.
+The incident has led to resentment among officials of the paramilitary force, who have demanded a fair probe in the case and sought the intervention of the CRPF brass.

 ALSO READ